winitzki/scall/tutorial/programming_dhall.md

 Invalid programs will be rejected at the type-checking phase (analogous to "compile time").
 The price for those safety guarantees is that the Dhall language is _not_ Turing-complete.

-Dhall implements a pure type system Fω with a few additional features, using a Haskell-like syntax.
+From the point of view of programming language theory, Dhall implements a pure type system Fω with a few additional features, using a Haskell-like syntax.

 For a theoretical introduction to various forms of lambda calculus, System F, and System Fω, see:

 - https://github.com/sgillespie/lambda-calculus/blob/master/doc/system-f.md
 - https://gallium.inria.fr/~remy/mpri/
 - https://www.cl.cam.ac.uk/teaching/1415/L28/lambda.pdf

+That theory is beyond the scope of this book, which focuses on issues arising in practical programming.

 Here is an example of a Dhall program: